 What is it?
-Known by its more formal name, conjunctivitis, this infection of the eye can be caused by a virus, bacteria, or allergies.
+Also known by its more formal name, conjunctivitis, this infection of the eye can be caused by a virus, bacteria, or allergies.

 How do you catch it?
-Viral conjunctivitis usually comes from a cold-stricken child accidentally wiping mucus into his eyes, says Frankowski.
-A child can easily contract bacterial conjunctivitis by, say, playing with a toy that an infected child touched after rubbing his eye.
+Viral conjunctivitis usually comes from a cold-stricken child accidentally wiping mucus into his or her eyes, says Frankowski.
+A child can easily contract bacterial conjunctivitis by, say, playing with a toy that an infected child touched after rubbing his or her eye.
 It can also be spread by sharing washcloths or towels with someone who has conjunctivitis.